 Unless you are a multi-millionaire, you will have to consider this side too.
 The market is replete with thousands of mortgages, and most of them are available to first-time buyers.
 You will also find banks and certain building societies that are going to offer you deals that are exclusively for first-timers.

 Primarily, there are two types of mortgages are the FRM (Fixed Rate Mortgage) and ARM (Adjustable Rate Mortgage).
 The names are suggestive enough.
 In the US, the term is usually fixed at 10, 15, 20, or 30 years.
 In the former, the monthly payment stays fixed and in the latter, it can be adjusted.
-Check with a retail or online mortgage broker like Freedom Mortgage to get a sense of the different mortgage programs and rates.
+Check with a retail or online mortgage broker to get a sense of the different mortgage programs and rates.

 Traditionally, the mortgage was plainly calculated as a multiple of your salary.
 Usually, you could borrow around thrice the amount of your gross annual earnings.
 But the scenario is quite different now.
 Both, the incoming, as well as the outgoing flow of your money, are accounted for before you are granted a mortgage by a bank or a financial institution.
 They also consider the probability of future rises in the rates of interest and its impact on the payback capacity.
 But these aren’t the only two criteria.
 Your credit is one of the main premises.
 If you are carrying the albatross of a bad debt around your neck, the odds are that your application will be turned down.